-This buckwheat recipe is simple and nutritious!
-It is gluten-free and is not a grain, it is a seed.
-Also, it is warming and so great for the winter.
+This buckwheat with sunflower seeds recipe is simple and nutritious!
+Buckwheat is gluten-free and is not a grain, it is actually a seed.
+Also, it is warming and so great for the winter months.

 - 1/2 cup sunflower seeds